How the IRS Calculates Your Offer in Compromise (And What You Can Do to Lower It)

 An Offer in Compromise is a formal agreement between you and the IRS to settle your tax debt for less than the full amount owed.
 It's not a loophole.
 It's not “getting away with it.”
 It's a legitimate IRS program meant for people who truly can’t pay.

 But here’s the catch: the IRS will only accept your offer if they believe it’s the most they can reasonably expect to collect from you within the statute of limitations.
+This explains why the IRS rejected your Offer in Compromise in many cases.

 The IRS OIC Formula (Yes, There’s a Real Math Equation)